bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 Bedrock Linux 1.0alpha3 Bosco Installation Instructions
 =======================================================

+Before beginning installation, be sure to at least skim [the other pages](index.html) for this release of Bedrock Linux (1.0alpha3 Bosco).
+Make sure you're aware of, for example, the [known issues](knownissues.html) and [troubleshooting advice](troubleshooting.html) before you begin following the instructions below.

 Note that there is no proper installer for this release of Bedrock Linux (1.0alpha3 Bosco).
 Installation is done by manually collecting and compiling the components, laying out the filesystem, adding the users, etc. Experienced